abejfehr/gh-actions-filter-bug/README.md

 I posit that Github is treating `**/ios/**` as `*ios/**` instead and matching folders that end in "ios".

 You should also see that the demo is not triggered when the change is made to this README.md file.

+Here is the associated discussion thread in Github: https://github.com/orgs/community/discussions/184216